GoogleCloudPlatform/endpoints-proto-datastore/CONTRIB.md

     * For multi-language apps, concatenate the primary languages like this: appengine-sockets-python-java-go.

-1. Clone the README.md, CONTRIB.md and LICENSE files from the GoogleCloudPlatform/Template repo.
+1. Clone the README.rst, CONTRIB.md and LICENSE files from the GoogleCloudPlatform/Template repo.
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
 Refer to the